 I am a former railway telecommunications engineer, currently working at University College London, where I do lab demonstrating in the Physics & Astronomy Department.
 In 2013 I completed an MSc in History of Science, Technology and Medicine at the London Centre for HSTM (UCL/Imperial).
 I am due to start an MSc in the Philosophy of Science at LSE in October 2018.

 Philosophy of Science:

-A year ago (January 2017) I submitted a paper, subsequently rewritten and now entitled “Should physical laws be unit-invariant?”, to Studies in the History & Philosophy of Science.
-It is still under review.
+In January 2017 I submitted a paper, subsequently rewritten and now entitled “Should physical laws be unit-invariant?”, to Studies in the History & Philosophy of Science.
+It is still under review (May 2018).
 These things take time, apparently.

 I am also interested in the philosophy of measurement in general, and in particular the question of how traditional philosophical methods and language, developed for a largely discrete universe in which statements could be either “true” or “false”, can be reconciled with how physical science is actually done, and with the inherent uncertainties.
 See my MSc dissertation for more on this.

 Beyond the philosophy of measurement, I am fascinated by the sometimes self-contradictory interpretations of special relativity that exist in the literature.
 See, for instance, this blog piece for more information on this topic.

 My article on bubble chamber scanners at UCL in the 1960s was published in the October 2015 edition of Viewpoint (magazine of the British Society for the History of Science).

 I am the Secretary of the History of Physics Group.
 My article A Brief History of Dimensions was published in the Group’s 2016 newsletter.
 I co-edited, with Malcolm Cooper, an e-book on the history of units, which arose out of a meeting I organised for the HoP Group in March 2016.
 The book, Precise Dimensions: A History of Units from 1791 to 2018, was published by IOPP in November 2017.